Princess-org/Princess-org.github.io/source/types.rst

     let c = { 10 } !Container(int)

 You may accept a generic type as a parameter by either referring to the whole name or by using ``type`` parameters to accept any polymorphic type.
-Do note that a function like this is also made polymorphic:
+A function like this is also made polymorphic:

 .. code-block:: princess